Are you looking for ways to save on energy in your home?

 Save energy by switching off any lights you’re not using and you can save yourself a decent amount of money each month.
 It’s simple enough; if you don’t need the lights on, why waste money and energy keeping them on?

 In the summer, you can normally get away with putting fewer lights on by relying on natural light instead.
-But in the winter (when it’s generally darker) there are still ways to save money on your lighting at home.
+But in the winter (when it’s generally darker) there are still ways to save money and reduce your electricity bill while lighting at home.

 If you still use halogen light bulbs, consider swapping them for LEDs.
 LED bulbs have a much longer lifespan than halogen bulbs and give off far less heat, making them undeniably more energy efficient.